 Faux wood tile is indeed a ceramic or porcelain tile that emulates real wood.
 You may question the quality of the “faux” tile, but believe me, if you didn’t know, more often than not, you can’t distinguish the real wood floors from the faux.
 Want a challenge?
 Tell me which living room has real hardwood floors?

-I’m sorry.
-Both A and B are faux tiles.
+You might be surprised to learn both A and B are faux tiles.

 Of course, the wood design is not the only reason faux tiles have gained recognition.
 Here are six reasons why more and more people tend to pick wood tile flooring over hardwood flooring.

-1. Faux Wood Tile is More Durable Than Hardwood
+1. Faux Wood Tile Is More Durable Than Hardwood

-2. Faux Wood Tile has a Higher Resistance to Water
+2. Faux Wood Tile Has A Higher Resistance to Water

-3. Faux Wood Tile Only Needs a bit of Maintenance
+3. Faux Wood Tile Takes Little Maintenance

 Compared to hardwood floors that require refinishing, resealing or restaining on a regular basis, faux wood tile is almost maintenance free.
 Since faux wood tile is actually ceramic or porcelain tile, you just need to take care of it with some basic tile cleaners.
-Don’t know how to clean tiles properly?
+Don’t know how to clean the tiles properly?
 Follow our DIY guide for cleaning tile floors.
 You’ll see how easy it is to keep faux wood tile floors looking like new.

-4. Faux Wood Tile is Not Susceptible to Termites
+4. Faux Wood Tile Is Not Susceptible To Termites

 The other ugly truth about hardwood flooring is that it’s prone to termite attack.
 What’s worse, once your floors have termite problems, the only way to fix it is to tear it all up and replace it with new flooring.
 Needless to say, this will hurt your wallet.
 Therefore, if your home has a termite history, let this be your warning.
 Instead of opting for termite-resistant wood, just go with faux tile, which won’t be susceptible to any pests.
 This way, you can avoid potential costs or pest issues.